 Launch from Applications Menu

-On GNOME (Ubuntu’s default desktop), first open the Activities overview by clicking “Activities” in the top-left corner or pressing the Super key.
-Then, type “Calibre” in the search bar and click the Calibre icon when it appears.
-Alternatively, find the application in the “Show Applications” grid under Office or Accessories categories.
+On GNOME (Ubuntu’s default desktop), open the Activities overview by clicking “Activities” in the top-left corner.
+Type “Calibre” in the search bar and click the Calibre icon when it appears.
+You can also find it in the “Show Applications” grid.

 Set Your Library Location